As mountain bikers, the trails are our playground.

 In 2024, NICA community members spent about 61,476 hours giving back to their communities through Teen Trail Corps.
 That's more than the equivalent of a full-time staff person working for 15 years straight to achieve the same impact that our collective NICA community achieved in a single year!

-Teen Trail Corps - FAQs
+MICL Teen Trail Corps - FAQs

-TTC is a program promoted by NICA, our national league, designed to encourage trail stewardship and advocacy among our student-athletes.
+• TTC is a program promoted by NICA, our national league, designed to encourage trail stewardship and advocacy among our student-athletes.
 Spending time and energy working on the trails they ride brings to life all of our core tenets: building strong minds, bodies, character, and communities!

-From the NICA Handbook: "Trail work hours must be completed during the official team practices or under the direction of local trail organizations or trail clubs, and verified by a coach or the trail work organizer."
+• From the NICA Handbook: "Trail work hours must be completed during the official team practices or under the direction of local trail organizations or trail clubs, and verified by a coach or the trail work organizer."
 To clarify further, TTC hours can be completed at any trail system, even out of the state, as long as the work has been sanctioned and led by a land manager, trail liaison, or other organization associated with the trails.
 (Sorry, digging cool trails in the neighborhood woods does not count!)

-No specific written documentation is required.
+• No specific written documentation is required.
 However, it is expected that a coach or parent present at a trailwork event will share accurate information to be recorded.
 We trust that everyone will communicate clearly and honestly about TTC hours.

-Based on TTC hours logged in Pit Zone:
+• Based on TTC hours logged in Pit Zone:

-Top TTC male and female riders in each grade will be recognized at the podium at each race event.
-This will be based on hours accrued between one race event and the next.
-For the first event, it will be based on the hours accrued between start of registration April 1 to the first event.
+Top TTC male and female riders in each grade will be recognized at the podium at the first and last race events.
+This will be based on hours accrued between March 1 and the first race, and again for hours accrued between the first race and last race of the season.
+Prizes will be awarded.

 At the final event, riders, coaches, and teams who worked the most TTC hours throughout the season will be recognized and celebrated.
 Team recognition will be based on the mathematical average of hours completed by each registered rider on the team.
+The top team will take hold of the Golden McLeod, to be proudly displayed at their pit zone throughout the next season.

-TTC hours will translate to Bonus Points for individual standing in the season, which are added to their overall series points, as follows:
+• TTC hours will translate to Bonus Points for individual standing in the season, which are added to their overall series points, as follows:

 a.
 25 points max